C.F. Monterrey: Reappointment of Antonio Mohamed (2019–2020)

 On 14 October, Antonio Mohamed was reappointed as the manager of Monterrey.
 The club would find themselves in a good run in the Club World Cup, advancing to the semi-finals after beating Al Sadd 3–2, but were eventually eliminated by losing to Liverpool after a stoppage time winner from Roberto Firmino.
 The club would beat Al Hilal on penalties, earning a third place medal in the 2019 FIFA Club World Cup.
 That same month, despite the club finishing 8th on the Apertura general table, they would go on to reach the championship finals against América and defeat them in penalties, winning 4–2 and securing their 5th championship league trophy.

+A new decade (2020–present)

+Monterrey entered a new decade under mounting pressure from the success of their local rivals.
+In the Clausura 2020, the club endured a ten-match winless streak before the tournament was abandoned due to the COVID-19 pandemic.
+The following campaign saw Monterrey miss the playoffs, prompting Antonio Mohamed to step down from his role.
+Javier Aguirre took the reins ahead of the Clausura 2021, guiding the team to its fifth CONCACAF Champions Cup title, Monterrey defeated Club América 1–0 in the final on 29 October 2021, with the decisive goal scored by Rogelio Funes Mori in the 8th minute.
+For a while, Monterrey was the "triplete" holder, having won Liga MX, CONCACHAMPIONS and Copa MX.
+In the modern apertura and clausura era, no other team had done this before or after.
+However, a string of poor results cost "el Vasco" his job midway through the Clausura 2022.
+Víctor Manuel Vucetich stepped in as his replacement, marking his return for a second stint at the helm.

+In October 2022, José Antonio Noriega was appointed sporting director and oversaw an ambitious recruitment strategy focused on marquee signings.
+High-profile arrivals included Sergio Canales, Jesús Corona, Sergio Ramos, Óliver Torres, and Anthony Martial.
+Despite assembling a star-studded squad, Monterrey struggled to meet expectations, reaching just one final—the Apertura 2024—where, under Martín Demichelis, they finished as runners-up after a narrow defeat to Club América.
+At the 2025 FIFA Club World Cup, Monterrey, now managed by Domènec Torrent, faced Inter Milan, River Plate, and Urawa Red Diamonds.
+They advanced to the round of 16 after finishing second in their group, where they were eliminated by Borussia Dortmund.
+Noriega left his post at the end of the Clausura 2026, after Rayados failed to reach the playoffs.

 Culture

 Colours

 Since the club's founding in 1945, the colours used by the club have been white and blue, with varied use from the usual stripes.
 The shade of the blue itself has been in constant change, ranging from navy and cobalt to slightly lighter tones.
 The third colour has also been inconsistent, sometimes presented as being red, orange and cyan, and recently, violet, purple or green.